 Have a paper copy of your resume handy, just in case.
 While you’re at it, print out several copies on nice paper that isn’t stained or crinkled.
 This way, if the interviewer asks you for one, you’ll “show you’re prepared and took the extra step to get it printed, meaning you really want the job,” Olga Eippert, director of people operations at Forage, explains.

 Part of your in-person interview prep includes figuring out how you’re going to get there.
 Using your phone’s GPS is fine, but, just like your resume, consider printing a hard copy or saving the directions to your phone’s camera roll just in case.
 You never know when you might hit a bad reception area and can’t connect to the satellites.
 And if something happens to your phone while you’re in transit, old-fashioned paper directions can save the day.

+If possible, it’s always a good idea to drive to the interview site beforehand to learn of anything that may delay you, like road construction.
+It can also help you find where to park and where the building is located.
 While you’re at it, figure out multiple routes and methods for getting to the interview in case your primary plan doesn’t work.

 A Professional-Looking Bag